William Barr: Second tenure

 Also in July 2019, Barr reportedly made the decision to not bring federal civil rights charges against New York policeman Daniel Pantaleo for causing the death of Eric Garner.
 In so doing, he overruled the Justice Department's Civil Rights Division, which advocated charging Pantaleo, instead agreeing with Justice Department prosecutors from New York.

-On July 25, 2019, Barr reinstated the death penalty for federal crimes.
+On July 25, 2019, Barr ordered the resumption of federal executions.